HTS Code Lookup: How Much DUTY & TARIFF Need to Pay?

 How much Duty and Tariffs you need to pay according to the HTS code?

 Now, I’m going to show you step by step how to find HTS code and calculate the Duty fee.
-You will learn a skill at your fingertip for finding out your Duty and tariffs on your own.
+You will learn a skill at your fingertip for finding out your Duty and tariffs on your own when you import from China.

 It is so exciting when you’ll find a new product, and you are starting a new business.
 The most critical thing for you is to avoid the business blind spot.